terrytilley/CV/README.md

 *I like to build stuff and make things look awesome!*

 I have always dabbled with web design as a hobby.
-It all started when I was 14, I built an internet radio station website so that myself and a couple of friends could broadcast our "DJ'in skills" to our school friends.
+It all started when I was 14, I built an internet radio station website so that my friends and I could broadcast our "DJ'in skills" to our school friends.

 A few years ago I decided to take it more seriously and started doing freelance work for a media company where I would convert Photoshop designs into WordPress websites using HTML, CSS/SASS and frameworks such as Bootstrap.